mitulgolakiya/laravel-api-generator/README.md

 ### Use Dingo API Integration

+Coming soon...

 ## Options

 ### Paginate Records

+To paginate records, you can specify paginate option, e.g.

+        php artisan mitul.generator:api Post --paginate=10

 ### Model Soft Deletes

+To use SoftDelete, use softDelete option,

+        php artisan mitul.generator:api Post --softDelete

 ### Fields From File

+If you want to pass fields from file then you can create fields json file and pass it via command line.
+Here is the sample [fields.json](https://github.com/mitulgolakiya/laravel-api-generator/blob/master/samples/fields.json)

+You have to pass option ```--fieldsFile=absolute_file_path_or_path_from_base_directory``` with command. e.g.

+         php artisan mitul.generator:scaffold_api Post --fieldsFile="/Users/Mitul/laravel-api-generator/fields.json"
+         php artisan mitul.generator:scaffold_api Post --fieldsFile="fields.json"

 ### Custom Table Name

+You can also specify your own custom table name by,

+        php artisan mitul.generator:api Post --tableName=custom_table_name

 ### Skip Migration

+You can also skip migration generation,

+        php artisan mitul.generator:api Post --skipMigration

 ## Generator from existing tables